-Now, they would not like someone coming in to say that is evil and that is wrong and that is not of God!
-They love darkness, their deeds are evil.
-"For everyone... [now let me read this in the King James] ... that does... [and that means practices or lives by] ...evil hates the Light ..."
-[Can't stand the Light, doesn't want the Light, doesn't want the Truth-and when it gets so bad, so, so bad in practicing evil, people come to the point that they cannot tell the truth, even when the truth is more plausible.
+They would not like someone coming in to say that is evil and that is wrong and that is not of God!
+They love darkness; their deeds are evil.

+Verse 20: "For everyone who practices evil hates the Light ..."

+- can't stand the Light

+- doesn't want the Light

+- doesn't want the Truth

+When it gets so bad in practicing evil, people come to the point that they cannot tell the truth, even when the truth is more plausible.
 Have you ever met someone like that?
 I think it's absolutely amazing!
-There is no one in prison who is there because a crime was committed by that person-whoever you talk to.
+There is no one in prison who is there because a crime was committed by that person, whoever you talk to.
 Nearly everyone is framed.
 Nearly everyone is there because of an unjust reason.
 They hate the truth.
-Very rare is the hardened criminal who will admit 'I'm a hardened criminal and I deserve death'because truly then Light has come into his life.
-They hate it.] "... neither comes to the Light, lest his deeds should be [exposed] reproved" (v 20).
+Very rare is the hardened criminal who will admit 'I'm a hardened criminal and I deserve death,' because truly then Light has come into his life.
+They hate it.

+"...neither comes to the Light, lest his deeds should be [exposed] reproved" (v 20).

-And I'm telling you, brethren, the way they're exchanging Light for darkness and Truth for error and the doctrines of God for the doctrines of men and demons, they're truly walking away from the Light.
+I'm telling you, brethren, the way they're exchanging Light for darkness, Truth for error and the doctrines of God for the doctrines of men and demons, they're truly walking away from the Light.
 They're not coming to it, and they're not coming back to it 'lest their deeds be exposed.'
 And there's something also very interesting about the light.

-And I know Ed has done a lot of thinking on this because he's given some very important analogies for us, and here's another one: When you first start leaving the light, by turning your back on it, to walk in a different direction.
-Instead of coming to the light, you're walking away from the light.
-Now if you have been coming to the Light -Christ, God
+I know that Ed has done a lot of thinking on this because he's given some very important analogies for us, and here's another one: When you first start leaving the Light, by turning your back on it, to walk in a different direction.
+Instead of coming to the Light, you're walking away from the Light.
+If you have been coming to the Light-Christ and God: